 Travelling to Europe is rarely cheap, but these free things to do in Berlin will make budgeting for your trip a bit easier.
 Fill your daily itinerary with must-see historical landmarks without depleting your vacation fund!

 1. East Side Gallery

-The East Side Gallery is the longest remaining piece of the Berlin Wall that was torn down in 1989.
-Following the triumphant fall of the infamous symbol of division, artists covered this artefact with peaceful and politically-charged murals.
+The East Side Gallery is the longest remaining piece of the Berlin Wall torn down in 1989.
+Following the triumphant fall of the infamous symbol of division, artists covered this artefact with peaceful and politically charged murals.
 This open-air gallery spans 1.3 kilometres, making it the longest in the world!

 Due to the East Side Gallery’s politically historical significance, the paintings on the former Berlin Wall are well preserved.
 Paintings are restored as they’re worn down from weather exposure.

 Hitch a free ride to the rooftop terrace of Reichstag’s Dome, Germany’s parliament building.
 From there, you’ll get a beautiful view of the city, along with an audio lecture on the surrounding sites in your native language.
 To access the rooftop, you’ll want to book a reservation in advance.
 Don’t worry – registration is free, too!

 Reichstag also has a rooftop restaurant.
 Book a reservation online to enjoy this fine dining experience.

 Museum Island contains a group of five museums atop Spree Island.
 You’ll have to pay an admissions fee to enter each museum, but you’re free to explore the area at no cost.
 Even without entering the museums themselves, Museum Island is worth visiting to take in the amazing architecture.

 If you choose to peruse the artefacts within Museum Island, one ticket will give you access to all five museums.
 Anyone under age 18 gets in for free!